 When we deforest, it is not just the trees & oxygen, the dependent wildlife also gets impacted.
-Counts of the animals which is used for food are going into billions, while Elephants, Tigers, Leopard, Rhinoceros, Orangutan, Chimpanzee, Whales, Dolphins are facing an existential crisis.
+Counts of the animals which are used for food are going into billions, while Elephants, Tigers, Leopard, Rhinoceros, orangutans, chimpanzees, Whales, and Dolphins are facing an existential crisis.

-From the last few centuries, non-vegetarian food has really caught the fancy of people – beef, mutton, chicken, pork, fish have become part of every meal.
+Over the last few centuries, non-vegetarian food has really caught the fancy of people – beef, mutton, chicken, pork, and fish have become part of every meal.
 In 1812, the world’s human population was ~1 billion, in 1912 it was about 1.5 billion, in 2012 it is 7 billion.
-When the human population was less, the ecosystem was able to sustain.
-With the fast-growing population, it is putting extreme pressure on the land, food & water resources and is becoming extremely disastrous to the climate.
+When the human population was less, the ecosystem was able to sustain itself.
+The fast-growing population is putting extreme pressure on the land, food & water resources and is becoming extremely disastrous to the climate.

 It is not that we have to stop consuming the foods we love.
-When the alternatives are available, which are similar in taste, smell, and even looks – why can’t we reduce animal consumption and bring these meat look-a-like plant-based foods in our diets.
+When the alternatives are available, which are similar in taste, smell, and even looks – why can’t we reduce animal consumption and bring this meat look-a-like plant-based foods into our diets.

 For non-vegetarians, the suggestion would be to go for incremental changes in the diet.
 Including lots of vegetables, fruits, plant-based meat alternatives, and occasional meat-based options (for special occasions) – this could a technique which you can adopt.

 There are many research reports which have said, that the same resources can produce many times more plant-based food than animal-based food.
 Making them great for the environment.